abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

 #### Hidden properties of symbol

-Symbols allow us to create `hidden` properties of an object, that no other part of code can accidentally access or overwrite.
+Symbols allow us to create the `hidden` properties of an object, that no other part of code can accidentally access or overwrite.

 ```js
 let user = { name: "John" };